bjelline/awesome-compose/official-documentation-samples/rails/README.md

 ### Restart the application

-To restart the application run `docker compose up` in the project directory.
+To restart the application run `docker compose up -d` in the project directory.

 ### Rebuild the application

 If you make changes to the Gemfile or the Compose file to try out some different configurations, you need to rebuild.
-Some changes require only `docker compose up --build`, but a full rebuild requires a re-run of `docker compose run web bundle install` to sync changes in the `Gemfile.lock` to the host, followed by `docker compose up --build`.
+Some changes require only `docker compose up -d --build`.

+If you change the Gemfile, you need to run

+    docker compose run web bundle install
+    docker compose up -d --build

+If you change package.json, you need to run

+    docker compose run web yarn install
+    docker compose up -d --build

-Here is an example of the first case, where a full rebuild is not necessary.
+Here is an example of the simple case, where a full rebuild is not necessary.
 Suppose you simply want to change the exposed port on the local host from `3000` in our first example to `3001`.
 Make the change to the Compose file to expose port `3000` on the container through a new port, `3001`, on the host, and save